Walther Schwarzacher

-Walther Schwarzacher (March 2, 1925 – March 7, 2018) was an Austrian geologist best known for his research in quantitative stratigraphy.
-He was a Corresponding Member of the Division of Mathematics and the Natural Sciences of the Austrian Academy of Sciences and the second recipient of the William Christian Krumbein Medal, the highest award of the International Association for Mathematical Geosciences (IAMG).
+Walther Schwarzacher (born March 2, 1925) is an Austrian geologist best known for his research in quantitative stratigraphy.
+He is a Corresponding Member of the Division of Mathematics and the Natural Sciences of the Austrian Academy of Sciences and the second recipient of the William Christian Krumbein Medal, the highest award of the International Association for Mathematical Geosciences (IAMG).

 Early and personal life

 Walther was born in Graz, Austria, the second son of the forensic medic Professor Walther Schwarzacher and his wife Hedwig.
 In 1938, following the Anschluss, Walther's father lost his position at the University of Graz.
 As a result, Walther spent the war years with his family on the Wallersee, a lake near Salzburg.
 This was a time when he developed his interest in studying the local geology as he helped his father with scientific investigations.
 After the war, Walther moved to Innsbruck to study, completing both his undergraduate studies and his doctoral dissertation in a total of four years at the University of Innsbruck, under the supervision of Bruno Sander.
 He was then awarded a British Council Scholarship to the University of Cambridge.
 From Cambridge, Walther moved to Queen's University Belfast, where he was based for the remainder of his career.
 He married his wife, June, in 1963 and they had two sons, Walther and Martin.